JeremyBenson11/text-game-parser/README.md

 # update command
 here's an example:

-			//let command = "push the blue button on the red machine";
+			  let command = "push the blue button on the red machine";